Prof. Douglas Thain

 |Final Exam||15 %|

-Practical assignments 1-5 are to be completed alone.
+The practical assignments are to be completed alone.

 The final project may be performed singly or in pairs.
 You are encouraged to seek out and exploit external manuals, books, websites, and other documentation that will help you to complete the assignment, provided that you indicate what sources you have used.
 However, all software development, experimental work, and writing of results must be done solely by you and your partner.